-This fall-themed, cinnamon-spiced recipe was inspired by fellow blogger, Lemons ‘N Lyme’s orange apricot ginger chicken.
+This fall-themed, harvest-spiced chicken stew recipe was inspired by fellow blogger, Lemons ‘N Lyme’s orange apricot ginger chicken.
 She posted the recipe earlier in the week and I thought it sounded so good.
 Plus, I love any excuse to use my slow cooker.
 I modified the recipe to make it my own, and despite the way it looks, it turned out spicy (not hot spicy, but spiced rather) and delicious.
 If you like spiced/fall flavors, you’ll enjoy this dish.

 Also, hooray that it’s Friday and I made it through my first week of classes … phew!
 My head is swarming with new information and I feel a little bit on overload, but it’s all in a good way.
 It actually feels nice to be back in the classroom, especially because this time, I am learning about things that I’m genuinely interested in.
 It’s awesome!

 Harvest-Spiced Chicken Stew

 - 1 small or mid-size butternut squash, peeled and cut into cubes